thinhnh-vn/reserve/README.md

 * [Reservation reminders](https://www.olejon.net/code/phpmyreservation/?reservation_reminders)

 ### Demo

-[A demo can be found here](http://www.olejon.net/code/phpmyreservation/?demo).
+* [A demo can be found here](http://www.olejon.net/code/phpmyreservation/?demo).
 Create a new user to test it.
-Make sure you read the demo information on the new user page.
+Make sure you read the demo information on the new user page

 ### Requirements